Protryon/protospec/README.md

 * generics for types
 * support array-interior transformations & conditions in ASG
 * add ability to reference original field in transform
-* handle referencing optionals in expressions
+* handle referencing optionals in expressions without failure if not present